jungsunp/kickSize/README.md

 ## Features

-* Sneaker list page to choose certain sneakers
+* Sneakers list page to browse through different sneaker models
+* Search bar to search for particualr sneaker model
-* Sneaker detail page with detail information
+* Sneaker detail page with sneaker model information
-* Size calculation for each snakers model
+* Size calculation for each snaker model
-* Data visualizations for each sneakers
+* Graphs that are used for size calculation
 * User profile page

 ## How To Run Locally